alexch/codelikethis/public/lessons/learn_to_code_with_javascript/functions.md

 # Lab: Capitalize

-Try to write a program that *capitalizes* a word.
+Try to write a function that *capitalizes* a word.

 For instance,